hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

             } as !)
 ```

-Output for the `hir-tree` is too long becuse this code dumps the raw HIR that's why I will put some part of it:
+Output for the `hir-tree` is too long because this code dumps the raw HIR.
+That is why I will put some part of it:

 ```Rust
 Crate {